 - Cooperatively, courteously, and helpfully works with coworkers, management, and others.

 - Other duties as assigned.

-- Training or experience working with a wide variety of individuals (including but not limited to) from various communities with distinct cultural needs, the physically or mentally disabled, those with addictions, and homeless individuals.
+- Training or experience working with a wide variety of individuals from various communities with distinct cultural needs is required, which includes the physically or mentally disabled, those with addictions, and homeless individuals.

-- A working knowledge of the Yavapai County court system, law enforcement procedures, area social service system, and victim’s rights. (preferred)
+- A working knowledge of the Yavapai County court system, law enforcement procedures, area social service system, and victim’s rights, is highly preferred.

-- Must demonstrate a commitment to the mission of Prevent Child Abuse Arizona and YFAC.
+- Must demonstrate a commitment to the mission of PCA Az and YFAC.

-- Proficiency with Microsoft Office products, computer skills, and operation of standard office equipment.
+- Proficiency with Microsoft Office products, computer skills, and operation of standard office equipment is required.

-- Approximately 80% of worktime is spent at a desk in the YFAC office using a computer and telephone; the remainder of the time is spent moving about the office to complete duties or attending off-site events.
+- Approximately 80% of worktime is spent at a desk in the YFAC office using a computer and telephone; the remainder of the time is spent moving about the office to complete duties.

-- The employee must be able to ambulate around the office, court room, etc. either on their feet or with an assistive device.
+- Must be able to ambulate around the office, court room, etc. either on foot or with an assistive device.

 - Offices are temperature-controlled environments.

-- The employee must be able to effectively communicate orally and written with others in-person, by phone and through electronic devices.
+- Must be able to effectively communicate orally and in writing with others in-person, by phone and through electronic devices.

 - Duties include lifting items that typically do not weigh more than 10 pounds.

-- Must be able to work flexible hours which may include late night, weekends, and occasional on call time.
+- Must be able to work flexible hours which include weeknights and/or weekends.

 Prevent Child Abuse Arizona is an equal opportunity employer.
 We will not discriminate and will take affirmative action measures to ensure against discrimination in employment, recruitment, advertisements for employment, compensation, termination, upgrading, promotions, and other conditions of employment on the basis of race, color, gender, national origin, age, religion, creed, disability, veteran status, sexual orientation, gender identity or gender expression.